Yikumasai/AcadHomepage-Alpha/_pages/about.md

 Undergraduate of Nanjing University of Information Science and Technology.

-Very interested in lasers and nano-optics.
+Interested in the direction of lasers, optical communications, screen displays, and nano optics.

 # 📝 Publications
 - **Project 1**: Preparation of high efficiency UV-emitting zinc oxide films and their application in UV-emitting devices (supervisor: Associate Professor.
 Linhua Xu)